INTERSTAT/Statistics-Contextualized/meetings/hackathon-april-2022.md

 #### Work on data pipelines

 * Istat SEP:
   * Ontology update for semantic operability with standard metamodels (started but not concluded)
   * Data and metadata loaded on mySQL
-* Harmonization done via sql query.
-Sql code to be shared.
+  * Harmonization done via SQL query.
+SQL code to be shared.
-* Mapping done via monolith.
+  * Mapping done via Monolith.
   * Query / Integration done via SparQL query.
 Code to be shared
   * Query output in rdf format

 * Istat S4Y:
   * Ontology to be completed and revised with Insee
   * Data and metadata loaded on mySQL
   * Harmonization student attendance to be finished, school facilities done.
   * Mapping student attendance to be finished, school facilities done.
   * Query / Integration to be produced
-* rdf output to be produced
+  * RDF output to be produced

 * Insee: GF
   * Ontology final